jferrinho1/gophr-mock-api2/README.md

 The dummy api will now be available on `localhost:8080`

 ## Adding Routes
-Routes can be added to the `router.go` file.
+Routes can be added to either the `routes/frontend.go` (routes added here are prefixed with `/frontend`) or the `routes/mobile.go` (routes added here are prefixed with `/mobile`) files.
 Example routes have been added which you can copy.
 You need only change the url and path to the schema and optionally specify a response http status code.
 If no status is passed the endpoint will return a status of `200`:

 ```golang
 mux.Handle(